M.A. in Counseling and Psychological Services

 Students are given the flexibility to explore different areas of counseling and psychological services and discover their personal areas of interest.
 With classes taught by professors who are experts in their field combined with a practicum experience, the program gives students knowledge of the complex nature of human behavior and social interaction.
 It also helps students to develop tools for assessing human problems and assisting individuals in developing greater understanding and acceptance of themselves and their relationships with others.

 The program is designed to help students meet the educational requirements for Minnesota licensure for Licensed Professional Counselors (LPC).
 In addition, coursework is offered for the educational requirements for Minnesota Licensure for Licensed Professional Clinical Counselors (LPCC).
-Students planning to seek licensure with the Minnesota Board of Psychology after earning a doctorate can work toward some of their educational requirements in the master's program.

 Dual Program Option: M.A. in Counseling and Psychological Services and Graduate Certificate in Addiction Studies